-- 6.1 New development places pressure on existing infrastructure, such as schools, roads, open spaces, sports facilities, health facilities, emergency services and community halls.
-It is therefore important that new development proposals provide for or, contribute towards, investment in infrastructure.
-This is key to ensuring that cohesive communities and a good quality of life are achieved for both existing communities and emerging communities. - 6.2 This policy seeks to support policies elsewhere within the Local Plan to ensure that appropriate mechanisms are in place to secure these contributions.
+- 6.1 New development places pressure on existing infrastructure, such as schools, roads, open achieved for both existing communities and emerging communities. - 6.2 This policy seeks to support policies elsewhere within the Local Plan to ensure that appropriate mechanisms are in place to secure these contributions.
 The Community Infrastructure Levy (CIL) will be a key part of this.
 CIL contributions will be required from all viable development types (except those exempted within the CIL scheme) to contribute towards strategic offsite infrastructure.
-In parallel with the CIL scheme, contributions will also be sought towards the provision of on-site infrastructure and other offsite infrastructure that is not included with the CIL Regulation 123 list.
-This will be negotiated through planning obligations (e.g. section 106 agreements). - 6.3 It is important that the cumulative impacts of all the development proposed in this Plan are taken into account in agreeing contributions.
-Some infrastructure impacts occur as a result of an accumulation of development.
-For instance, it may be the case that a particular development does not in itself trigger the need for a new road junction, but in combination with other developments a new road can be demonstrated as necessary.
-In this case, it is important that all developments contribute, not just the development that comes forward at the time the junction requirement is triggered.
-For this reason, the cumulative impacts of development will be considered in calculating appropriate levels of infrastructure contributions.
+In parallel with the CIL scheme, contributions will also be sought towards the provision of on-site infrastructure and other offsite infrastructure that is not included with the agreements). - 6.3 It is important that the cumulative impacts of all the development proposed in this Plan are does not in itself trigger the need for a new road junction, but in combination with other all developments contribute, not just the development that comes forward at the time the considered in calculating appropriate levels of infrastructure contributions.